fearofcode/bateman/README.md

 It's currently in an experimental phase and shows some promise, but more research is needed.
 See below for a sample run of it.

 Obviously, don't use this for trading real money.
-On the off chance you find this code interesting and would like to do something serious with it, contact me at [warren.henning@gmail.com](mailto:warren.henning@gmail.com).

 Who are you?
 ------------

 My name is Warren Henning.
 I'm a 27 year old software developer living in Berkeley, California.
-I am currently available for work!
-Shoot me an email if you're interested.

 I don't have any professional experience in the finance or investment banking industries.
 I've never worked for a bank.
 This is just a hobby project I've wanted to do for a long time.